Your online Kodiak Corner!

-- Continuing Priority Students (DSS, Worker Retraining, Veterans) registration begins Nov.
-1st, 2021.
+- Continuing Priority Students (Student Accessibility Services, Worker Retraining, Veterans) registration begins May 2, 2022.

-- Registration times are based on the number of credits earned.
+- Enrollment Date/Registration Time are based on the number of credits earned.

 - When choosing classes, please use this FAQ about choosing courses, section coding, knowing the types of classes, and class notes to help determine the modality of a class that is offered in the schedule and how the class content will be delivered.

-New Students degree seeking at Cascadia will register as follows.
+All New Students to Cascadia will register beginning Monday, May 9, 2022 as follows.

 - New transfer students degree seeking at Cascadia will register during your advising appointment.

 - New students with no prior credits must attend CORE, the new student orientation.

 Register, drop, or withdraw online using ctcLink, the student online system.
 Launch ctcLink in the Firefox browser or on your mobile device for an easier class search and registration experience.